 Can a phone call to get help in quitting smoking actually work?

-A study in the May issue of The Journal of the American Dental Association (JADA) indicates that it can.
+A study in the latest issue of The Journal of the American Dental Association (JADA) indicates that it can.

 Citing research conducted by scientists from the Mayo Clinic College of Medicine in Rochester, Minnesota, a news release from the American Dental Association says that eight Minnesota dental practices chosen at random agreed to provide patients who smoked cigarettes with either a brief counselling session on the importance of not smoking or a referral to a telephone "quitline" the researchers had set up.